-clearly visible in Figure 2.
+Figure 2 shows a clear negative correlation between U.S. oil production and imports over the long run.
+Tropical storms and hurricanes are temporary shocks to both variables causing the series to co-move.
+Most of these shocks hit during the August-October hurricane season.
+Hurricane Katrina (2005) and Hurricane Ike (2008) are by far the most devastating in terms of volumes and clearly visible in Figure 2.
 Further, the decline in imports after 2005 precedes the boom in domestic supply, indicating that the initial fall in imports was due to lower U.S. consumption.
-This poses a challenge for representing U.S. oil supply with U.S. imports as variations in imports would need to be orthogonal to shifts in domestic demand while at the same time being correlated with domestic supply.
-To ensure that the orthogonality condition is satisfied, I therefore regress U.S. imports on variables that reflect demand for oil.
+Crude oil demand can be controlled for by including a real economic activity variable in the VAR model.
+However, it will enter the U.S. equation with a lag and not account for the contemporaneous correlation.
+This poses a challenge for representing U.S. oil supply with U.S. imports as variations in imports would need to be uncorrelated with shifts in domestic demand and the business cycle while at the same time being correlated with observed domestic supply.
+To ensure that this condition is satisfied, I regress U.S. imports on variables that reflect demand for oil to clean out this variation.
 I then use the residual from this regression as a proxy for U.S. oil supply.
+This proxy will be uncorrelated with the demand factors by construction.